TITLE 89: SOCIAL SERVICES

 Section 240.1600 Provider Agency Certification

-a) All services provided to Community Care Program participants shall be delivered in accordance with Provider Agreements entered into between certified provider agencies and the Department.
+a) All services provided to CCP participants shall be delivered in accordance with Provider Agreements entered into between certified provider agencies and the Department.

 b) For purposes of administrative efficiency, the Department may initiate the provider certification process for the CCP by a specific service, on a geographic basis, or in accordance with other criteria determined by the Department.

 Any willing and qualified provider agency (see the federal Medicaid waiver, this Part and 42 CFR 431.51 (2008)) interested in the opportunity to enter into a Provider Agreement with the Department for the provision of CCP services shall comply with the following certification procedures: